-Ribbon commands and their corresponding menu commands
+Ribbon commands and corresponding menu commands

-In this section you will find a table of all commands in the ribbon and the corresponding classic menu command.
+In this section, you will find a table of all commands in the ribbon interface and the respective corresponding menu command in the classic menu interface.

-Tip 1: You can switch the user interface between ribbon and classic menus with toolbars at any time.
-To do this, invoke the ribbon command File | Options (or, in the menus, the command Tools > Options).
-In the dialog, switch to the Appearance tab and click on the User interface button.
-An additional dialog box appears in which you can select the type of user interface you prefer.
+Tip 1: You can switch the user interface between ribbon and classic menus at any time.
+To do so, choose the command File | Options in the ribbon (or choose Tools > Options in the classic menu interface).
+In the dialog box, switch to the Appearance tab and click on the User interface button.
+The program will display a dialog box in which you can choose the desired user interface.

-Tip 2: Use the "hamburger menu" (the symbol $\equiv$ on the left in the Quick access toolbar) if you still want to access the classic main menu from the ribbon interface.
+Tip 2: Use the "hamburger menu" (the icon $\equiv$ on the left in the Quick access toolbar) if you still want to access the classic menu commands from the ribbon interface.

-The table contains the following columns:
+The subsequent table contains the following columns:

-Left column: ribbon command

-The left column lists all ribbon commands in the program, sorted according to the order of the ribbon cards and in the following format: Ribbon tab | Command

-Right column: corresponding command in the classic menu

-The right column lists all corresponding menu commands of the program in the following format: Menu > Command
+- Left column: The left column lists all ribbon commands in the program, listed according to the order of ribbon tabs and in the following format: Ribbon tab | Command group | Command - Right column: The right column lists all corresponding classic menu commands in the program in the following format: Menu > Command

-Example: The ribbon command Home | Paste can be found under Edit > Paste in the classic menu interface.
+Example: The ribbon command File | Document | Save can be found under File > Save in the classic menu interface.